katma889/microbiome-analysis/README.md

 ## Microbiome-analysis using 16s amplicon data for three weevils (Sitona obsoletus, S. discoideus, and Listronotus bonariensis)
 This is a compilation of my scripts for 16S sequencing data analysis
 ### Quality check
-We had paired read 16S sequencing data from Miseq.
+We had paired read 16S sequencing data from `Miseq`.
 The first job is to check the quality of data before processing it.
 So, we used `fastqc` for this purpose.

 `Script for fastqc`